"Novacane" is a blast of energy in the middle of Odelay

 "Novacane" was recorded in early 1995, though Odelay

 wasn't finished and released until summer of 1996.
 In the middle of the recording sessions, Beck took the summer of 1995 off to go tour on Lollapalooza.
-While there, he couldn't help but perform a number of new songs?some that would end up on Odelay and some that wouldn't?and "Novacane" was one of them.
+While there, he couldn't help but perform a number of new songs, some that would end up on Odelay

-The Lollapalooza arrangement was again quite similar to the record.
-Even more so, as they even began playing that noisy breakdown coda!
+Even early on, they took to playing that noisy breakdown coda!
 Over that part, Beck would ad-lib this or that.
 On July 8, he rapped a short verse:

 People in your face with their ?? bones